 It’s my last post for The Pretty Blog and what better way to say “ciao” than by paying homage to our moms?
-I’ve worked on many mother-of-the-bride’s and they always seem to sit in my chair and ask “can you do anything with this face?”
+I’ve worked on many mothers-of-the-bride and they always seem to sit in my chair and ask “can you do anything with this face?”

 1. Prep the skin with a lightweight primer.
-This is help reduce the appearance of very fine lines and will even out the skin texture.
+This helps reduce the appearance of very fine lines and will even out the skin texture.
 If you feel like your skin is a bit dry, use an iridescent primer like MAC strobe cream.
 It adds a wonderful glow to the skin.

 5. A fantastic tip for mature lips is to use a lip stain.
 They look like little khoki pens and they line the lip beautifully without bleeding into fine lines.
 Lip stains also last for ages and they’re a good base before you apply your lipstick.